ManticoreGamesInc/CC-Chat-Rewards/README.md

 Chat Rewards gives players a reward if they type a certain phrase into the chat.

-There are conditions available that limit whether a reward can be claimed, such as:
-- Only certain hours of the day are rewards available.
-- Only players that have a wallet with any NFT can be rewarded.
-- Only players that have a wallet with a NFT from certain collections can be rewarded.
-- Only players on a certain team can be rewarded.
+The component can control access to the reward using a daily limit, cooldown timer, only a specific time of day, or if the player is on a certain team.

 The rewards can be an amount of Resources and/or Reward Points.

 ## Setup

+1) Select the Game Setting object in the Hierarchy.
+Activate the Enable Player Storage property.
-1) Drag and drop the Chat Rewards template into the Hierarchy.
+2) Drag and drop the Chat Rewards template into the Hierarchy.
-2) Select the template root object and open the Properties window.
+3) Select the template root object and open the Properties window.
-3) Change the `Phrase` custom property to the desired phrase.
+4) Change the `Phrase` custom property to the desired phrase.
-4) Press the Play button and press the Enter button to open the Chat window.
+5) Press the Play button and press the Enter button to open the Chat window.
-5) Type the phrase and press the Enter button to receive a chat reward.
+6) Type the phrase and press the Enter button to receive a chat reward.

 ## How to Use